Augustine129/Snake-game-assignment-2/readme.md

 easy way to keep the data elements and methods together in one place, which helps organize the program better.
 Using classes also provides another functionality of this object-oriented programming paradigm, which is inheritance.
 Classes also help to override any standard operator.

-##Implementation and effective use of ‘advanced’ programming principles (with examples):

 ## Reflective review, opportunities to improve and continued professional development: